 How do we probe the nucleus?

 Much of the evidence for the structure of the nucleus comes from studies using particle accelerators.
-These machines make charged particles move at high speed.
+These machines make charged particles move at high speed, hence high kinetic energies, which are needed to investigate the structure of particles.
 The charged particles can be:

 Van der Graaff Generator

 These machines can produce very high potential differences.
 The diagram below shows a typical machine you will find in a school physics laboratory.